2026 NFL Scouting Combine From Testing to Interpretation

 These comparisons are frame-and-tools matches, not destiny.
 We’re comparing the athlete’s current physical profile, height/length, weight, movement patterns, burst, stride, coordination-to players with similar frames and athletic tools.

 Skill acquisition remains a critical component of development.
-These comparisons reflect how an athlete profiles physically relative to players with similar frames and athletic tools — not where their career will ultimately go.
+These comparisons reflect how an athlete profiles physically relative to players with similar frames and athletic tools, not where their career will ultimately go.

-Use the position menu to explore comparisons by role and
+Use the position menu to explore comparisons by role and career outcome level.

 empty chairs in theater